 Meeting attendees are encouraged to wear a face-covering when entering the building and when social distancing is not possible or practical.

-Board of Architectural Review
+Zoning Board of Appeals

 Click here to view and download the agenda or here for the packet.